Gluten-Free Reuben Sandwich – the champion of all toasted sandwiches!

 - 1 tsp tabasco sauce

-- 1 tsp gluten-free Worcestershire sauce or Tamari/gluten-free soy sauce
+- 1 tsp store-bought or homemade gluten-free Worcester sauce , or

 - ¼ tsp unsmoked sweet paprika powder